Stay up to date on tips, tidbits, and the latest news regarding Rocky Point Travel Info.

 Though not a commercial port, the Lukeville-Sonoyta entry is a very important lifeline for local economies both in the central southern part of Arizona as well as northwestern Sonora.
 It is also the gateway for most travelers coming to Rocky Point from Arizona and the southwestern U.S. It is additionally essential for travel from Rocky Point and Sonoyta to Arizona for business, trade, shopping, and regional tourism.

-Please note: In efforts to strengthen border security for both Mexico and the U.S., in Feburary 2025, Mexico mobilized additional service personnel to different points along the more than 1,900-mile international line.
-This includes the entry port in Sonoyta.
-Travelers can expect a brief check at the border when heading northbound back to the U.S.
+Please note: In efforts to strengthen border security for both Mexico and the U.S., in Feburary 2025, Mexico put additional service personnel at several entry points along the more than 1,900-mile international line.
+That included the entry port in Sonoyta.
+Travelers may encounter a brief check at the border when heading northbound back to the U.S.

 We have taken a deeper look into what this may mean for our guests and hope this is helpful.
 We appreciate useful experiences shared by fellow travelers.